 Use option button groups on a worksheet, to collect survey responses.
-Weight the questions, and calculate the total score.
+Weight the survey questions, if needed, and calculate the total score.

 The sample file for this tutorial has three survey examples, and the instructions are shown below.
 The VBA code for Survey Form 1 is also shown below, and code for the other surveys is in the sample file.

-To save time when creating a survey form, you can use programming to add the text, option buttons, and formulas.
-This sample survey calculates a total score, based on the response numbers (1 to 5), and the scores can be weighted.
+To save time when creating a new survey form, for multiple choice response type questions, you can use programming to add the text, option buttons, and formulas.

 To set up Survey 1, follow these steps:

 After running the code, you can customize the survey:

 To use the survey: